Bradford, UK, 1994

 Lives and works in London

 Nejatpour gained a First Class BA Honours Degree in Fine Art and History of Art from Goldsmiths, University of London (2013-2016).
 After completing her studies in 2016, Lilian represented Iran as an artist in residence for the cultural exchange between TADAEX (Tehran's Annual Digital Arts Festival) in 2016 and NODE Forum for the Digital Arts (Frankfurt) in 2017.
 The residency was kindly supported by the Goethe-Institut, TADAEX (Iran), VVVV (Frankfurt) and Ars Electronica (Austria).
 From 2017-2019, Nejatpour was a studio resident at Somerset House in London, under the mentorship of Turner Prize winner Imran Perretta.
 In 2019, Nejatpour received a full Oxford PGT Graduate Studentship in the Humanities to pursue her Master's degree in Fine Art at the Ruskin School of Art, University of Oxford, under the supervision of Professor Katrina Palmer and Jonathan Miles (Royal College of Art), awarded with Distinction in 2020.
-She has completed an intensive course in Yoga and Meditation Studies at SOAS (University of London) in partnership with The Hatha Yoga Project (July 2021), and Tantrism at The Oxford Centre for Hindu Studies with Professor Gavin Flood (August 2021).
+She has completed intensive courses in Yoga and Meditation Studies at SOAS (University of London) with The Hatha Yoga Project (July 2021) and Tantrism at The Oxford Centre for Hindu Studies under Professor Gavin Flood (August 2021).

 Recent publications include: The Very Best of Internal Migration: HOAX Publication (2022); When You Blossom I Bloom: Sarah Khan x Baesianz, The Royal College of Art (2021); Return: Paadmaan Projects, Tehran (2021); Displacement and Duality: Oxford Student Publications Ltd (2019); GORRSED: Art Licks Issue 22 at Tender Books, London (2018) and Absinthe §2: Elam x Kronos Publishing (2019).
 Selected exhibitions include: Hoist at Bold Tendencies, Peckham (2020); Lilian's Vow at Photoworks, London (2019) and 4:3 Boiler Room (2019); Choreophobia at Somerset House, London, Edinburgh Fringe Festival (2018) and Chisenhale Studios, London (2018); Choreophobia II at Turner Contemporary, Margate (2018) and Saint (The Empty Pose) at The Photographer's Gallery, London (2017).